AmbireTech/adex-protocol-eth/README.md

 ### Deployment strategy

-The full deploy processis as follows
+The full deploy process is as follows

 * Deploy AdExCore
 * Deploy an IdentityFactory